 One thing I do know in German is that käse means cheese.
 So here you go: Cheeseland.
 I think that says it all.
 You can just drop me off here.
 I’ll be fine for the rest of the day.

 Then we headed to Naschmarkt.
 This is a nearly 1 mile long stretch of produce stalls, cheese mongers, pastry shops, and all sorts of restaurants from very expensive seafood to traditional Viennese schnitzel to falafel.
-There has been a market on this site for more than 500 years.
+There has been a market on this site in Vienna for more than 500 years.
 We were there on a Saturday and it’s clearly a place that is part of the social culture of the city.
 Locals are shopping, hanging out, having beers or wine with friends.

 There were sooooo many choices.
 We walked pretty much the length of the market and back, before deciding to start with a big plate of Italian antipasti and some wine “vom fass”, which means “from the barrel” or on tap.